roboflow/inference/docs/inference_helpers/inference_sdk.md

 both `workspace_name` and `workflow_id` are given to use workflow predefined in Roboflow app. `workspace_name` can be found in Roboflow APP URL once browser shows the main panel of workspace.

+!!! warning "Server-side caching of Workflow definitions"

+    In `inference v0.22.0` we've added server-side caching of Workflows reginsted on Roboflow platform which is **enabled by default**.
+When you use `run_workflow(...)` method with `workspace_name` and `workflow_id` server will cache the definition for 15 minutes.
+If you change the definition in Workflows UI and re-run the method, you may not see the change.
+To force processing without cache, pass `use_cache=False` as a parameter of `run_workflow(...)` method.

+!!! tip "Workflows profiling"

+    Since `inference v0.22.0`, you may request profiler trace of your Workflow execution from server passing `enable_profiling=True` parameter to `run_workflow(...)` method.
+If server configuration enables traces exposure, you will be able to find a JSON file with trace in a directory specified by `profiling_directory` parameter of `InferenceConfiguration` - by default it is `.inference_profiling` directory in your current working directory.
+    The traces can be directly loaded and rendered in Google Chrome - navigate into `chrome://tracing` in your borwser and hit "load" button.

 ## Details about client configuration